yuanxiangyuee/ins_seg_HRSIs/README.md

 For environment requirements, data preparation and compilation, please refer to [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch).

-WARNING: pytorch 0.4.1 is broken, see https://github.com/pytorch/pytorch/issues/8483.
-Use pytorch 0.4.0

 ### Usage

 For training and testing, we keep the same as the one in [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch).